Compressing multivariate functions with tree tensor networks: Appendix

 \subsection{Further TCI Data}

-In Fig. \ref{fig:SFTCI3D} we present further data comparing the effectiveness of the tensor cross interpolation (TCI) algorithm for learning the trivariate probability density function $f(\mathbf{r}) \propto \exp( - (\mathbf{r} - \bm{\mu})^{T} M^{-1} (\mathbf{r} - \bm{\mu}))$ where $\mathbf{r} = (x,y,z)$, $\bm{\mu} = (\mu_{x}, \mu_{y}, \mu_{z})$ is the mean vector, and $M$ is a covariance matrix.
+In Fig. \ref{fig:SFTCI3D} we present further data comparing the effectiveness of the tensor cross interpolation (TCI) algorithm for learning the trivariate probability density function $f(\mathbf{r}) \propto \exp( - (\mathbf{r} - \mathbf{\mu})^{T} M^{-1} (\mathbf{r} - \mathbf{\mu}))$ where $\mathbf{r} = (x,y,z)$, $\mathbf{\mu} = (\mu_{x}, \mu_{y}, \mu_{z})$ is the mean vector, and $M$ is a covariance matrix.
 Here we sample $M$ from the Lewandowski-Kurowicka-Joe (LKJ) \cite{Lewandoski2009} distribution with shape parameter $\eta = 1$, which is equivalent to sampling uniformly from the space of all covariance matrices.
 As in the main text, we find the comb tree systematically outperforms the tensor trains for a given covariance matrix $M$.
 This is most transparent in Fig. \ref{fig:SFTCI3D}c), where the TCI algorithm converges to a value for the infinity norm $\epsilon_{\infty}$ that is orders of magnitude lower for the comb tree than for the tensor trains - despite the train ansatzes utilizing a higher bond dimension and memory.
-Due to the lower value of the shape parameter $\eta$ we find the bond dimensions required to reach a certain error, however, vary much much more strongly with different covariances matrices than in Fig. \ref{fig:TCI3D} where we set $\eta = 50$.
+Due to the lower value of the shape parameter $\eta$ we find the bond dimensions required to reach a certain error, however, vary much much more strongly with different covariance matrices than in Fig. \ref{fig:TCI3D} where we set $\eta = 50$.
 This is because, for $\eta =1$, matrices are drawn with significant inter-dimensional correlations.
 These are in general more difficult to represent with a tensor network ansatz due to the presence of significant inter-dimensional correlations between binary digits.
+We also show walltime data of 10 sweeps of our TCI implementation versus bond dimension as well as the number of function evaluations versus bond dimension.
+We find the comb tree tensor network is superior in this regard too (achieving a given error in less walltime) than the tensor trains.
+Interestingly we find the scaling of walltime with bond dimensions follows $\chi^{3}$ and $\chi^{2}$ for the comb tree and tensor trains respectively.
+This implies that querying the function is the dominant cost in our TCI implementation for this problem and range of bond dimensions.
+The interpolative decomposition scales as $\chi^{4}$ and $\chi^{3}$ for the comb tree and tensor trains respectively and thus its scaling should dominate at high bond dimensions --- but clearly not in the range of bond dimensions considered here --- where the function evaluations are dominating.
+We emphasize that such an observation might be implementation dependent.
+More efficient caching of the function queries might bring the prefactor down significantly and expose the asymptotic ID scaling sooner.